-These little emojis are everywhere at the moment, not only in various messages, but also the movie and seen in the good-old kiddies favourite (shhh...
+These little emotion faces are everywhere at the moment, not only in various messages, but also the movie and seen in the good-old kiddies favourite (shhh...
 McDonalds!)
 There were so many to choose from but I only had time for a few so I chose the ones that our family tend to use the most.
 To be honest I did get a bit carried away and did six, but I wanted to try out the different added little facial features, as well as have a little collection.

-However, if you don't fancy knitting so many of them and maybe struggling to choose between the different faces, you could always do a different face on either side of the emoji and can then flip it over.
+However, if you don't fancy knitting so many of them and maybe struggling to choose between the different faces, you could always do a different face on either side of the knitted face and can then flip it over.
 (Perhaps reflecting how you're feeling that day - I'm thinking maybe I probably should have done the angry face one...could hang it up as a warning to my husband if he's in the doghouse again...)

 What to do With them...

-For those that use emojis regularly, these make great handmade gifts, used in many different ways.
+For those that use emojis (or similar emotion faces) regularly, these make great handmade gifts, used in many different ways.
 They can become cute pocket-sized toys, or can be decoratively displayed on a door handle or hook as a warning for any approaching visitor (great for teenagers!)
 Alternatively, attach one as a fun purse or bag charm (a finger knitted bow looks great), or sew onto a hairband or headband to make a fun knitted hair accessory.
 Nice for the car too, perhaps hung over your rear-view mirror (provided it's not obscuring your view!)
 And even the nauseated emoji may have a role - either a cheeky idea for a get well soon present, or become a nice little addition to children's doctors kit.

 Check back in the updates here next weekend or email me to get the updated patterns straight to you.
 With a very important person's birthday coming up soon (...my husband Sam) I might have a go at a little gifty something - But in case he's reading this, you'll have to wait and see!!
 (Unfortunately probably not quite enough time to make one for the Queen too, but the thought was there.)